An Outdoor Lobster Pound Made for Long Summer Nights

 For eight years, the Bar Harbor Lobster Pound sat closed.

-Aaron and Krista Jackson reopened it without a background in restaurants, approaching it the way Aaron had approached every business he’d built before.
-“I was a business owner for almost 20 years,” he said.
-“At the end of the day, it’s customer service.
-The rest, I could figure out.”
+Aaron and Krista Jackson reopened it without a background in restaurants.
+Aaron had spent nearly two decades running a waterfront and pond restoration business in Florida before selling it and shifting his focus north.
+“At the end of the day, it’s customer service,” he said.
+“The rest, I could figure out.”

 Famous for: